 - Add chickpeas, ½ teaspoon salt and pulse a few times, then process for 2 minutes.

-- Scrape down sides of processor bowl, then process for 1 minute more.
+- Scrape down sides of processor bowl (processor is turned off, of course), then process for 1 minute more.

-- With the lid on the processor and the “pusher” removed so that the chute is open, drizzle 2 Tablespoons of the olive oil into the bowl with the processor running.
+- With the lid on the processor and the “pusher” removed so that the chute is open, very slowly drizzle 2 Tablespoons of the olive oil into the bowl with the processor running.
+Process for 2 minutes to create light, airy hummus.